joongyang/Measurement-of-Income-Inequality/ReviewReferences.md

              (Question) We want to measure inequality.
 Why do we have to know the SWF (social welfare function)?

    (5) p.
-14: The Theil "entropy" measure of inequality is derived from information theory, where the probability of an event and the informative value of a message
+14: The Theil "entropy" measure of inequality is derived from information theory, where the probability of an event and
-             saying the event has occurred are substituted for the distribution of income shares.
+              the informative value of a message saying the event has occurred is substituted for the distribution of income shares.

              (Question) We should not consider that all the information is about inequality.
 Some information is about inequality, while some is about equality.